weehan299/blog/source/_posts/project/createwebsite.md

 ### Setting up a VPS Server
 I use an VPS server to store the static files of my website.
 All you need to do is to find any VPS hosting services online.
 I use [vultr](https://www.vultr.com/) which has a very user friendly set up process.

-All you have to do is to specify the type of server that you want I chose a Debian instance of the server.
-Then I selected the cheapest server size, you do not need a large server if you do not anticipate a lot of traffic to your website.
-After that, you just need to specify the username which you will use to ssh into the server and you are done.
+All you have to do is to specify the type of server that you want.
+I chose a Debian instance of the server.
+Then, I selected the cheapest server size.
+You do not need a large server if you do not anticipate a lot of traffic to your website.
+Finally, just specify the username which you will use to ssh into the server and you are done.

 ### Getting a domain name
-Next you will need a domain name for your website.
+Next, you will need a domain name for your website.
 This service is also provided by a slew DNS providers online.

 I chose [epik.com](https://www.epik.com/) As it is also very easy to configure and link the domain name to your VPS server.
 Find a domain name that you like and buy it.
 Common domain suffixes like ".com" or ".net" are usually quite expensive.
 Therefore i chose an unusual one ".xyz" which only costs me $2 per year.